ezsystems/ezplatform-kernel/Readme.md

 ## Current Organization

 MVC layer:
-- [eZ/Bundle](eZ/Bundle) - the bundles that are important to expose the functionality of the Backend and MVC layer to Symfony.
+- [src/bundle](src/bundle) - the bundles that are important to expose the functionality of the Backend and MVC layer to Symfony.
-- [eZ/Publish/Core/MVC](eZ/Publish/Core/MVC) - the parts that make up the different components extending Symfony.
+- [src/lib/MVC](src/lib/MVC) - the parts that make up the different components extending Symfony.
-- [eZ/Publish/Core/Pagination](eZ/Publish/Core/Pagination) - a component extending PagerFanta for pagination of eZ Platform search queries.
+- [src/lib/Pagination](src/lib/Pagination) - a component extending PagerFanta for pagination of Ibexa search queries.

 Backend:
-- [eZ/Publish/API](eZ/Publish/API) - the definition of stable interfaces for the PHP *Public* API, mainly Content *Repository API*.
+- [src/contracts](src/contracts) - the definition of stable interfaces for the PHP *Public* API, mainly Content *Repository API*.
-- [eZ/Publish/SPI/Persistence](eZ/Publish/SPI/Persistence) - a layer which is not frozen yet, meaning it might change in between releases.
+- [src/contracts/Persistence](src/contracts/Persistence) - a layer which is not frozen yet, meaning it might change in between releases.
 Those are persistence interfaces for Storage Engine.
-- [eZ/Publish/SPI](eZ/Publish/SPI) - (anything other than Persistence) is frozen and has a Backward Compatibility promise of Service Provider Interface, meaning no breaking changes both from consumption and implementation POV.
-- [eZ/Publish/Core](eZ/Publish/Core) - implementations of both APIs and SPIs; the naming aims to map to name of the interface they implement.
-For example, `Core\Persistence\Legacy` being implementation of `SPI\Persistence`.
+- [src/lib](src/lib) - implementations of API Contracts; the naming aims to map to name of the interface they implement.
+For example, `Ibexa\Core\Persistence\Legacy` being implementation of `Ibexa\Contracts\Core\Persistence`.

 ## Testing Locally